-• Contractual receivables, which mostly includes debtors in relation to goods and services.
+- Contractual receivables, which mostly includes debtors in relation to goods and services.
 These receivables are classified as financial instruments and categorised as 'financial assets at amortised costs'.
 They are initially recognised at fair value plus any directly attributable transaction costs.
-The health service holds the contractual receivables with the objective to collect the contractual cash flows and therefore they are subsequently measured at amortised cost using the effective interest method, less any impairment.

-• Statutory receivables, which mostly includes amounts owing from the Victorian Government and Goods and Services Tax (GST) input tax credits that are recoverable.
+The health service holds the contractual receivables with the objective to collect the contractual cash flows and therefore they are subsequently measured at amortised cost using the effective interest method, less any impairment. - Statutory receivables includes Goods and Services Tax (GST) input tax credits that are recoverable.
 Statutory receivables do not arise from contracts and are recognised and measured similarly to contractual receivables (except for impairment), but are not classified as financial instruments for disclosure purposes.
 The health service applies AASB 9 for initial measurement of the statutory receivables and as a result statutory receivables are initially recognised at fair value plus any directly attributable transaction cost.